-On May 20, 2020, the Company entered into a sale and purchase agreement to assign a 25% interest in and to the ADGIS Agreement and an undivided 25% interest in and to the Oro Cruz Property (Notes 10 and 14) in full and final settlement of the total advances of \$440,000 from a former insider and two other companies controlled by such person.
+On May 20, 2020, the Company entered into a sale and purchase agreement to assign a 25% interest in and to the ADGIS Agreement and an undivided 25% interest in and to the Oro Cruz Property (Notes 10 and 14) in full and final settlement of the total advances of \$440,000 from Mr. Ronald K. Netolitzky and two other companies controlled by Mr. Ronald K. Netolitzky.